grisu/gricli/USAGE.md

 ## quit

-Logs out of this Gricli session.
+Logs out of the current session.

-Login information is left intact so you don't need to enter those on your next login.

-If the information is no longer valid you will need to provide the information again.
+If you use the Institutional Login option, your login information will be vaild for 10 days.
+You don't need to provide your credentials again if you login before then.

+If you want to extend the time on your session use the 'renew session' command.
+You will be asked for your credentials again and they will be vaild for 10 days.

 Example usage: